 Fall is one of my favorite times of the year!
-I love bringing fall into the classroom with fall themed activities.
+I love bringing fall into the classroom with fall-themed activities.
 I wanted to share with you my favorite fall activities for upper elementary students.
-Some of these resources are paid resources found in my TpT store and some are freebies.

 I always love incorporating seasonal math activities into my guided math classroom.
 You can read more about my guided math centers by clicking here.

-These math centers shown are from my Fall into Math center pack for fifth grade.
-I found these cute leaf and acorn containers at the Dollar Tree to hold the different center pieces.
-I love using seasonal containers to add a little more fun to the fall themed activity.
+These math centers shown are from my Fall Math Centers for fifth grade.
+I found these cute leaf and acorn containers at the Dollar Tree to hold the different centerpieces.
+I love using seasonal containers to add a little more fun to the fall-themed activity.
 These centers cover skills such as multiplying and dividing whole numbers, writing numbers, order of operations, expressions, and more!
-Check the centers out using this link.
+Check the fall math activities and centers out using this link.

 FREE Fall Math Printable

-This next fall math activity is a freebie printable that is perfect for homework, morning work, or to even stick in a review math center.
-This activity has the students practicing place value from the thousandths to the ten millions.
-The students identify the place value of the underlined digit to answer a fall themed riddle.
-Click here to grab this FREEBIE from my TeacherspayTeachers store.
+This next fall math activity is a free printable that is perfect for homework, morning work, or to place in a review math center.
+This fall activity has the students practicing place value from the thousandths to the ten millions.
+The students identify the place value of the underlined digit to answer a fall-themed riddle.
+Click here to grab this FREE fall-themed math printable from my TeacherspayTeachers store.

 More Fall Math Printables

-I also love mixing up my homework and my morning work printables with seasonal themed practice sheets.
-These just print practice pages from my Fall and Thanksgiving Just Print Math are perfect for review.
-The students always love the themes and graphics.
-Click here to see the 4th and 5th grade sets in my store.
+I also love mixing up my homework and my morning work printables with seasonal-themed practice sheets.
+These just print practice pages from my Fall and Thanksgiving Math Sets are perfect for review.
+The students always love the different themes and graphics.
+Click here to see the 4th and 5th grade fall math printables in my store.

-I also sneak some differentiation and rigor into my fall themed activities with these themed math tasks.
-These tasks are differentiated at two levels and perfect for 4th and 5th grade students.
-Check them out in my store by clicking here!
+I also sneak some differentiation and rigor into my fall math activities with these themed math tasks.
+These tasks are differentiated at two levels and are perfect for 4th and 5th-grade students.
+Check these fall math tasks out in my store by clicking here!

-This is a fun and informative fall themed science experiment that has a great content focus.
+This is a fun and informative fall science experiment that has a great content focus.
 This experiment explores how leaves change color in the fall.
 The purpose of the experiment is to get the students to understand that chlorophyll (which gives leaves the green color) masks the other colors in the leaves.
-In the winter, trees block water to the leaves breaking down the chlorophyll and allowing the other colors to be visible.
-I originally followed the directions found here.
-However I had better results following the modifications that The Brown Bag Teacher made.

 Fall Read Alouds